Azure/azure-devops-cli-extension/doc/dev_setup.md

 ## Create a virtual environment

-1. From the `AzureDevOpsCli` directory, create a new virtual environment:
+1. From the `vsts-cli` directory, create a new virtual environment:
    ```bash
    virtualenv env
    ```